SolidFuel/Arp/README.md

 ## Install From Release

-These instructions assume you are installingfrom the provide release builds.
+These instructions assume you are installing from the provided release builds.
 If you build it yourself, the instruction will be similar.
 The needed files will under the `${BUILD}/Source/Starp_artefacts/Release/VST3`